 The early testing results of the water supply at Camp Lejeune identified over 70 chemicals at more than 240 to 3400 times the maximum safe levels set by health agencies.
 Among these were 3 specific industrial chemicals that are known to be very harmful to the human body:

-- Trichloroethylene (TCE): TCE is a strong metal degreaser and solvent widely used for cleaning ordinance, weapons, military equipment, and machinery.
+- Trichloroethylene (TCE): TCE is a strong metal degreaser and solvent widely used for cleaning ordnance, weapons, military equipment, and machinery.

-- Perchloroethylene (PCE): PCE is another chemical cleaning solvent mostly used for dry cleaning garments.
+- Perchloroethylene (PCE): PCE is another chemical cleaning solvent mainly used for dry cleaning garments.

 The PCE contamination in one of the water supply wells at Lejeune was caused by a commercial dry-cleaning business called ABC One-Hour Cleaners, which operated just off-base near the supply well.
 The ABC dry cleaner business used PCE in its operations and improperly disposed of it by dumping it out back, which is how it got into the groundwater.